 obey Him.
 Give your life into His care, and trust Him.
 He loves you.
 He died for you.

 Forgive everyone who has done wrong to you; for if we would be forgiven we must forgive others.

-Get baptized in the name of the Lord Jesus Christ. (see study on 'Doctrine of Baptisms' in 'First Principles' on this website.)
+the Holy Spirit.
+Hear, O Israel, the Lord our God is one Lord. (see study on 'Doctrine of Baptisms' in 'First Principles' on this website.)

 Talk to Him and to the Father of your heart.